St. Xavier High School (Ohio): Athletics

 RDI Stadium at Ballaban Field seats 7,500.

 St. Xavier's large athletic program was ranked 13th in the nation in 2008 by Sports Illustrated.
 The school offers 17 Division I athletic programs – baseball, basketball, bowling, cross country, football, golf, hockey, lacrosse, rugby union, soccer, swimming and diving, tennis, track and field, volleyball, water polo, and wrestling.
 The teams are members of the Greater Catholic League (GCL).
 As one of four all-male institutions that participate in the GCL's South Division, St. Xavier competes with nearby Elder, La Salle, and Moeller high schools.

 St. Xavier's sports teams were originally nicknamed the "Conquistadors", or "Conquerors".
 Eventually, the teams came to be known as the Bombers.
 Competing explanations of the name change credit American success in World War II, "bombs" thrown by George Ratterman to Charley Wolf in football or basketball games, and a corruption of the nickname given to Jesuit missionaries in World War II, the "Balmers".
 The Cincinnati Enquirer first referred to St. Xavier's basketball team as the "Bombers" on January 19, 1944; however, it continued to refer to the football team as the "Conquerors" through the end of the year.

 The official school mascot is "Benny the Bomber", a bomber pilot.
 He was reintroduced in 2019 after a 22-year hiatus.
 Another school mascot is the "Blue Monster", a shaggy, Muppet-like mascot that takes its name from the student cheering section.
 It appears at games wearing a Bomber football jersey.

 Bomber games are often broadcast on Waycross Community Media.
 Football games are simulcast on Fox Sports Radio affiliate WSAI, clear-channel ESPN Radio affiliate WCKY, and iHeartRadio.
+Most athletic events are also broadcast through ESPX, the school's student-run broadcast club.

 As of 10 February 2017, 1,178 St. Xavier students were eligible to participate in OHSAA-sanctioned competitions, placing the school in the AAA boys class for the 2017–18 and 2018–19 school years.
 OHSAA bylaws prohibit residents of Kentucky and Indiana from competing.
 In 1985, a lawsuit was filed against OHSAA and St. Xavier on behalf of four St. Xavier students who were residents of Kentucky, claiming that the rule violated the Privileges and Immunities Clause of the United States Constitution.
 The United States Court of Appeals for the Sixth Circuit affirmed the rule in Alerding v.
 Ohio High School Athletic Association.

 State championships

-As of March 2021, the Bombers have won 61 boys team Ohio High School Athletic Association (OHSAA) state titles, tied with St. Edward High School for the most by a single school in Ohio.
+As of June 2026, the Bombers have won 68 boys team Ohio High School Athletic Association (OHSAA) state titles, tied with St. Edward High School for the most by a single school in Ohio.
 (Note: Stried, Tim (2018).
 "OHSAA Team State Champions" This source is the most up to date with St. Edward winning the 2021 wrestling championship.)
 Unless otherwise noted, the titles listed below were won at the Division I level.

-St. Xavier's OHSAA-sponsored titles are: